hgc123123/nyush-cluster/nyush-cluster/docs/how-to/software/scientific-software.md

 ```

 Note that the paths chosen above are sensible but arbitrary.
-You can install any software anywhere you have permission to -- somewhere in your user and group home, maybe a project home makes most sense on the BIH HPC, no root permissions required.
+You can install any software anywhere you have permission to -- somewhere in your user and group home, maybe a project home makes most sense on the NYUSH HPC, no root permissions required.
 You can also place the module files anywhere, as long as the `module use` line is appropriate.

 ### Going on with Gromacs